The Elements of End-to-end Deep Face Recognition: A Survey of Recent Advances: Face Detection

 \subsubsection{Single-stage methods}

-The single-stage methods accomplish the candidate classification and bounding box regression from the entire feature maps directly, without involving the proposal stage.
+The single-stage methods accomplish the candidate classification and bounding box regression from the feature maps directly, without the dependence on proposal stage.

 A classic structure of single stage comes from a general object detector named Single Shot multibox Detector (SSD)~\cite{Liu_2016_ssd}.
-Similar to RPN, SSD presets dense anchor boxes over different ratios and scales on the feature maps.
-SSD is a prevailing framework in object detection because it runs much faster than Faster R-CNN while maintaining comparable accuracy.
-So, many developers employed SSD for face detection in applications.
-However, SSD is not robust enough to large scale variation, especially to the small faces.
-Afterward, many methods~\cite{Zhang2017S3FD,Zhang2017Faceboxes,Zhang2018DCFPN,2019fbi,tang2018pyramidbox} studied to modify SSD for face detection.
-For example, Zhang~\textit{et al.}~\cite{Zhang2017S3FD} designed a scale-equitable version to obtain adequate features from the faces of different scales.

-Many state-of-the-art face detectors resort to the feature pyramid network (FPN)~\cite{lin2016feature} which consists of a top-down architecture with skip connections and merge the high-level and low-level features for detection.
-The high-level feature maps have more semantic information, while the low-level layers have smaller receptive field but more detailed local information.
+It runs much faster than the multi-stage ones while maintaining comparable accuracy.
+Based on SSD, many studies~\cite{Zhang2017S3FD,Zhang2017Faceboxes,Zhang2018DCFPN,2019fbi,tang2018pyramidbox} develop deep face detectors those are robust to different scales of face.
+As for the backbone architecture, many face detectors resort to the feature pyramid network (FPN)~\cite{lin2016feature} which consists of a top-down architecture with skip connections and merges the high-level and low-level features for detection.
+The high-level feature maps provide rich semantic information, while the low-level layers supplement more local information.
 The feature fusion preserves the advantages from both sides, and brings great progress in detecting objects with a wide range of scales.
 Therefore, many single-stage face detectors~\cite{2017SSH,wang2017fan,zhang2017fanet,tang2018pyramidbox,tian2018df2s2,li2019pyramidbox,deng2020retinaface,chi2019selective,2019DSFD,zhang2019improved} are developed with the advantage of FPN.
 Not only handling the scale issue in face detection via FPN, but also these methods attempt to solve the inherent shortcomings of original FPN such like the conflict of receptive field.
-The special feature fusion operation~\cite{tang2018pyramidbox,2019DSFD,li2019pyramidbox} is also suitable for tackling the hard cases of face detection, such as blur and occluded faces.